paintdotnet/PaintDotNet.Quantization/README.md

 }
 ```

 This code will now produce the correct output.
-Be warned, however, that memory usage will now be higher since there will be substantially more leaf nodes.
+Be warned, however, that memory usage will be higher since there will be substantially more leaf nodes.
 Reducing the octree and generating the palette will also be slower.

 This is not just a theoretical quality improvement, by the way.
 I saw images being reduced to 64 colors instead of 256!
 I believe it was an image of a black-to-red gradient that caused this to happen, which should have fit nicely into 256 colors.